vonknio/zulip-wiki/Developer-Documentation.md

 * Receive typing event from server.
 * Send typing event to the server.

-We will be implementing the first part. **Receive typing event from server.**:
+We will be implementing the first part. **Receive typing event from server**:

 On startup, the app registers for the events on the server which it is willing to handle.
 To receive updates for `typing` events, we need to add 'typing' to the initially registered events.